 Final Frontier Design was founded in 2010 on the winnings of NASA's Astronaut Glove Challenge, with the goal of developing safety garments to enable human travel to space.

 Since then, we have regularly contracted with NASA and private industry to better equip humans in extreme environments.

 From the outset, our cornerstone has been new technology and materials solutions.
 Commercial space requirements of comfort, aesthetics, cost, weight, and adjustability inform our designs, while we strive to meet the stringent engineering standards of NASA’s historical suits.
 FFD’s short term goal is to provide flight-ready space suits for a variety of space access providers, while developing spin off garments for use here on Earth and throughout the solar system.

-We are currently augmenting technology for our fourth generation space suit intended for analog environment testing, high-altitude flight and future manned spaceflight.
+We are currently augmenting technology for first EVA space suit intended for microgravity operations in space.

 As a private design studio, we are proud member of the NewSpace industry and it is our privilege to craft safety garments for the future of space travel.

 FFD Lead Designer and Engineer – brings over 20 years of space suit experience from the Russian space suit agency, Zvezda, and is one of the few engineers to work with all of the current in-service space suit designs, including America’s EMU and ACES, and the Russian Orlan and Sokol.
 Nikolay is our Chief Engineer and Designer, and one day plans to put an FFD suit on Mars.